Ready to eat frozen

 • Salt to taste

-• 1 green chili, finely chopped (adjust to taste)
+• 1-2 green chilies, finely chopped (adjust to your spice preference)

-• Fresh coriander leaves, chopped (optional)
+• 1 tablespoon fresh coriander leaves, chopped

 Instructions: